sez11a/liferay-docs/develop/tutorials/articles/150-web-services/03-enabling-hypermedia-apis.markdown

     If this returns results for the `*apio*` bundles, then you'll have to delete them via the Gogo shell.
-To do so, take note of each bundle's ID and run `uninstall [BUNDLE_ID]` for each bundle ID.
-For example, if the bundle IDs were 388, 713, 714, and 715, then you should run these commands in the Gogo
+To do so, take note of each bundle's ID and run `uninstall [BUNDLE_ID]` for each.
+For example, if the bundle IDs were 388, 713, 714, and 715, then you would run these commands in the Gogo shell:
-    shell:

         uninstall 388
         uninstall 713